Fearplay/cross-the-road-python/README.md

 # cross-the-road-python
 Created game in pygame on similar way to crossy road.
+I have rewritten this application into a [WPF application](https://github.com/Fearplay/Cube-Climber).
 ## Index
 - [Get the app](#get-the-app)
 - [Screenshot](#screenshot)